 “Parent-run Providers who wish to move the OSHC service to operate under P&C Association ownership and control need to do so before the expiry of their current licence (which may now include the 2-year extension).”

-If you are on a holding over period that expired before 1 August 2022, we are assured by School Infrastructure that you will still have until 30 June 2023 to evidence that you are taking active steps to move to P&C ownership and control.
+If you are on a holding over period that expired before 1 August 2022, we are assured by School Infrastructure that you will still have until 30 June 2025 to successfully move to P&C ownership and control.
+If you or the P&C indicate to the Department that you will not be moving to P&C ownership or control, your OOSH will be put to tender at the conclusion of your licence agreement (i.e. at the end of the 2 year extension).
 If you aren’t sure, reach out to us on firstname.lastname@example.org.

 Does the extension apply only to OOSHs?

 Eagle-eyed members noticed that the example in the Department’s FAQs on this issue mentioned a school canteen.
 Canteens and other relevant third parties under the Community Use of School Facilities policy may also receive the 2 year licence extension.